Remote Sensing-Oriented World Model: Related Work

 \subsection{Remote Sensing Models}

 Remote sensing (RS) acquires Earth observations from satellites and aerial platforms, producing imagery that encodes both spectral variation and large-scale spatial structures across diverse environments~\citep{li2019Deep}.
-Much of RS research has traditionally focused on recognition-oriented tasks, including land-cover classification~\citep{li2022DKDFN,temenos2023Interpretable}, semantic segmentation~\citep{sun2020BAS$^4$Net,zhang2023Semisupervised}, object detection~\citep{zhang2023Remote,li2023Large,yu2022New}, and change detection~\citep{bai2023Deep,chen2024ChangeMamba,li2024New}.
-Building on this recognition paradigm, recent advances in large-scale pretraining have produced RS foundation models such as SkySense~\citep{guo2024SkySense}, AnySat~\citep{astruc2024AnySat}, SpectralGPT~\citep{hong2024SpectralGPT}, and RemoteCLIP~\citep{liu2024remoteclip}.
-These models excel at learning transferable representations and support zero-shot inference across downstream tasks~\citep{huo2025When}.
-However, in contrast to world models, current RS methods seldom attempt spatial continuation or reasoning over large geospatial structures.
+Much of RS research has traditionally focused on recognition-oriented tasks, including land-cover classification and semantic segmentation~\citep{sun2020BAS$^4$Net,zhang2023Semisupervised}.
+While recent advances have led to large-scale RS foundation models such as SkySense~\citep{guo2024SkySense} and SpectralGPT~\citep{hong2024SpectralGPT} that excel at learning transferable representations, these methods seldom attempt spatial continuation or reasoning over large geospatial structures.
+However, generative AI is an emerging field in RS, with diffusion models being applied to tasks such as super-resolution, cloud removal, and metadata-conditioned image synthesis ~\citep{huang2025survey}.
+Across these generative methods-including Text2Earth ~\citep{liu2025text2earth} and EMRDM~\citep{liu2025effective}-the focus remains strictly on within-tile image synthesis or restoration, rather than modeling the latent structure of the Earth surface or predicting unobserved world states.
+Therefore, we explore world modeling as a new paradigm for RS, introducing RemoteBAGEL to explicitly couple unified multimodal generation with the spatial reasoning requirements inherent to Earth observation data.